 - Enable Custom Test cases

 Shuffle Questions, when enabled, the candidate will view the questions in random order.
 Question Points, when enabled, will show the candidates the points for each question.

-The Shuffle Questions and Question Points toggle buttons that are also available under questions settings can be switched on and off depending on the need.
+The Shuffle Questions and Question Points toggle buttons are also available under question settings and can be switched on and off depending on the need.

 Once you are done modifying the question settings, click on the Save Changes button.